-Americans Helping Americans, Inc. (the Organization) was incorporated in 1990 and is a subordinate unit under the group exemption of Christian Relief Services Charities, Inc. (CRSC), a nonprofit 501(c)(3) organization.
-The Organization was organized to assist in the alleviation of human suffering, misery, pain and disability by helping fellow Americans with basic necessities, such as shelter, home repair, food, clothing and medical assistance throughout the United States.
+Americans Helping Americans, Inc. (AHA) was incorporated in 1990 and is a subordinate unit under the group exemption of Christian Relief Services Charities, Inc. (CRSC), a nonprofit 501(c)(3) organization.
+AHA was organized to assist in the alleviation of human suffering, misery, pain and disability by helping fellow Americans with basic necessities, such as shelter, home repair, food, clothing and medical assistance throughout the United States.